 Check out what programs YOU can attend:

-Master Gardener Volunteers are trained in the summer/fall of EVEN years in Medina County.
+Master Gardener Volunteers are trained in the summer/fall of ODD years in Medina County.
 Call for applications will go out in January of the training year with an open house in March/April.
 Join our mailing list to stay informed of important deadlines!